ralphwillgoss/workbench-electron/README.md

 ### http-server
 ```
-# used for serving auto update version infor
+# used for serving auto update version info
 npm install http-server -g

 # run for development